Jacques François Dugommier

-Jacques François Coquille (/fr/), known as Dugommier (/fr/; 1 August 1738 - 18 November 1794), was a French military leader during the French Revolutionary Wars.
+Divisional-General Jacques François Coquille (/fr/), known as Dugommier (/fr/; 1 August 1738 – 18 November 1794) was a French Army officer who served in the Seven Years' War, American Revolutionary War and French Revolutionary Wars.

 Early life and career

 Jacques François Coquille was born on 1 August 1738 in Trois-Rivières in the island of Guadeloupe, in the French West Indies.
 He was the son of Germain Coquille, a planter and royal councilor, and Claire Laurent.
-In 1785, he took the name "Dugommier" after the coffee plantation "Le Gommier" in Basse-Terre, which he bought from his parents in 1768.
-Dugommier began his military career in the company of "gentlemen cadets" of the colonies in Rochefort, at the age of fifteen.
+In 1785, he took the name Dugommier after the coffee plantation Le Gommier in Basse-Terre, which he bought from his parents in 1768.
+Dugommier began his military career in the company of gentlemen cadets of the colonies in Rochefort, at the age of fifteen.
 He was employed in the naval batteries at La Rochelle and Île de Ré before being assigned to an infantry company in 1758.

 Dugommier fought in the West Indies theatre of the Seven Years' War, serving in the defense of Guadeloupe in 1759 and the defense of Martinique in 1762.
 He was discharged at his request in 1763, with the rank of ensign of the compagnies franches de la marine, and retired to his plantations in Guadeloupe.
 In addition to Le Gommier, Dugommier owned the sugar plantations Grand'Anse (34 slaves recorded in 1777) and Grands Fonds, in Trois-Rivières, and Peru in Les Abymes (74 slaves recorded in 1784).
 He briefly returned to service in 1778, during the American War of Independence, when he led a company of volunteers at the Battle of St. Lucia.
 In 1765, he married Marie-Dieudonnée Coudroy-Bottée (1740-1810) in Sainte-Anne, Guadeloupe.

 At the start of the French Revolution, Dugommier was one of the few planters in Guadeloupe who supported the revolutionary cause.
 They were opposed to the aristocratic planters, who controlled the colonial assembly and held influence over the governor of Guadeloupe.
 A long conflict then opposed the two camps.
 In 1790, part of the troops of the Guadeloupe Regiment, led by Dugommier, participated in three expeditions in support of the revolutionaries of Martinique, but failed to overthrow the governor and the colonial assembly.
 Dugommier left Guadeloupe definitively in July 1791, in order to represent the interests of the revolutionaries of the colonies in Paris, as a deputy to the National Convention.